-Mapping software for sales holds the key to more deals, higher revenue and lower costs.
+Mapping software for sales means more deals, higher revenue and lower costs.
 This is how to pick the right solution for your sales team.

-Today’s field sales teams and sales managers have their work cut out for them.
-They have to keep up with rising customer expectations and increasing competition.
-On top of that, these teams struggle to make the best use of their sales data, particularly when it comes to territory mapping.
+Today’s field sales teams have their work cut out for them.
+They have to keep up with rising customer demands and tough competition.
+And they can struggle to make the best use of their sales data.

 Sales mapping software: What is it, exactly?